 For those who find reading reviews on sites like Amazon difficult and time consuming, this project can be a great alternative.
 This project uses Neural Networks to detect and quantify recurring patterns in reviews, allowing us to go through thousands of reviews in a few minutes.
 Apart from that the network is capable of detecting spam and fake reviews so that consumers can take informed decision.

-Just enter URL of the product and you would be presented with a simple visualization depicting positive and negative score for various factors based on the reviews.
+Just enter URL of the product and you would be presented with a simple data visualization depicting positive and negative score for various factors based on the reviews.

 9) The Pudding

 The Pudding stems from the concept of the explaining debated ideas with visual essays.
 By using original datasets, primary research, and interactivity, they apply this new form of journalism to explain complex topics.
-Since a picture is worth a thousand words, these type of visual essays make storytelling interesting and more accessible.
-This project would definitely spark enthusiasm in people who get dissuaded while reading complex and long form essays.

 10) Data Sketches

 This project was started by Nadieh Bremer and Shirley Wu.
-Each month they select a topic and the assigned person works on the project to create an unconventional and interactive visualization.
+Each month they select a topic and the assigned person works on the project to create an unconventional and interactive data visualization.